 Regular checkups are the cornerstone to any plan to stay healthy.
-Many people think that unless they need Autism treatment or some antibiotics for an ear infection, they don't need to visit their doctor.
+Many people think that unless they specialized treatment or some antibiotics for an ear infection, they don't need to visit their doctor.
 But there are plenty of reasons to go in for regular checkups, even when you don't feel sick.
 We'll outline them for you here and help you to understand what you're risking when you don't practice illness prevention as part of your long term health plan.

 Checkups also give your doctor a chance to track your general state of health through weigh-ins.
-Doing yoga in Mississauga should help keep you healthy, but if your doctor discovers you are still gaining weight more exercise might need to be added to your plan.
+Doing yoga in should help keep you healthy, but if your doctor discovers you are still gaining weight more exercise might need to be added to your plan.
 In fact, before you start any exercise plan you should consult with your doctor to make sure your current precarious state of health will not be endangered by overstraining yourself too early in the game.

-Just like you need to visit Oshawa Dentistry for checkups and periodic teeth cleaning to ward off oral diseases, visits to your doctor help prevent you from contracting diseases rather than just dealing with them as they crop up.
+Just like you need to visit a dentist for checkups and periodic teeth cleaning to ward off oral diseases, visits to your doctor help prevent you from contracting diseases rather than just dealing with them as they crop up.
 Your doctor can give you vaccines to protect you from viral illnesses and advise you of the best way to avoid the latest diseases that are making the rounds in your area.

 You should be especially careful to have regular checkups if you are at high risk for developing a certain illness or medical condition.
 If you regularly visit areas such as South America or Africa to work at a dentist, your local doctor needs to keep an eye on you for signs you may have picked up an endemic illness.
 Also, if your family has a history of certain illnesses such as diabetes or heart disease, you will need regular testing.